-ST601 Modernity and Apologetics (3)
+ST601 Modernity and

+Apologetics (3)

 This course explores the dominant perspectives, individuals, theologies, ideologies, and cultural transformations that have contributed to the current religious landscape and context for outreach.
-With special focus on the implica-
+With special focus on the implications for ministry and outreach, this course provides greater familiarity with current trends in both the academy and popular culture. • Cross-listed as AP601 • PREREQ AP/ST501 • Spring semester • Horton